jomjol/AI-on-the-edge-device/code/components/jomjol_fileserver_ota/miniz/readme2.md

  - https://github.com/richgel999/miniz/issues/145
  - https://github.com/espressif/esptool/pull/500#issuecomment-574879468

- For sumplicity we therefore use the release files as suggested in the readme.
+ For simplicity we therefore use the release files as suggested in the readme.
  Additionally we added the CMakeLists.txt and this readme.